-(1) In person Proceedings
+(1) Appearances

-All parties, attorneys, and witnesses are required to appear in person for proceedings not listed under the Remote Proceedings list in subsection (2).
+All parties, attorneys, and witnesses are required to appear in person for proceedings unless they have a signed order allowing remote appearance, or Trial Assignment, which is always remote.

-Any participant who wishes to appear remotely may file a Motion and Declaration requesting remote appearance, setting forth any compelling reason why an exception to the in-person requirement should be made.
-Motions should be directed to the Chief Family Law Judge or retained judge at least 10 days in advance of the proceeding.
+Any participant who wishes to appear remotely shall file a Motion and Declaration requesting remote appearance and give notice to the other party.
+Motions should be directed to the ex parte Family Law Judge or retained judge at least 10 days in advance of the proceeding.